Megan Blake

 Megan Blake is a pet lifestyle expert and an actress based on Malibu, California.
-She was Miss Georgia in 1983.
+She was crowned Miss Georgia in 1983.

 Career

-Blake hosts segments produces and writes for Animal Attractions Television.
+Blake is a host, writer, and producer for Animal Attractions Television.
 The show's mission is to help people have the best possible relationship with their pets.
-Blake specializes in training dogs for integration into families, especially those with children where she teaches the kids to be pack leaders.
-In working with rescue wolves, Blake has learned pack structure and to "speak dog" directly from the packed source.
+Blake specializes in training dogs for integration with families and children, teaching the kids to be pack leaders.
+In working with rescue wolves, Blake has learned pack structure and how to "speak dog.”
 Having traveled over 100,000 miles with her cat, she is also a trusted pet travel expert in the media.

 She is a pet columnist for Dog's Life magazine (also honored by the HSUS and featured on The Bonnie Hunt Show), has been on the covers of, written cover stories for, or been the subject of feature articles in magazines including Cat Fancy, LAX, San Diego Pets, and Atlanta Magazine.
 She is a requested essayist for the Humane Society of the United States, has her own pet book imprint, and makes television and live appearances to share pet info and host pet events, but, she doesn't "just play an animal lover on TV."
 Megan has rescued and worked with animals all her life and now has six living with her: two cats, two dogs, and two horses.
-She literally found all of them on the street except for the horses whom she rescued from imminent slaughter after one had been made dangerous from abuse.
+She found all of them on the street except for the horses whom she rescued from imminent slaughter after one had been made dangerous from abuse.
 Her cat, Tout Suite The Travel Kitty, guest-stars on Animal Attractions TV, and has traveled over 100,000 miles with her, and has completed a book series chronicling his adventures.

 In addition to being a contributing writer/producer for Animal Attractions TV, Blake is an animal spokesperson, serving as a media pet expert, hosting live pet events, like emceeing the Awards Ceremony of the Luxury Pet Pavilion trade show, the Fifi Fashion Shows for the Southern Women's Shows, Paws and Pals, and auctions for pet rescues as well as serving as a celebrity judge for grooming and mutt contests from which many shelter dogs are adopted.
-Blake uses all Red Carpet opportunities to speak for pets, she is starting a second pet column for LAX magazine after receiving great response to her feature article, and she gives daily pet tips on The Vegas Entertainment Network.
+Blake uses all Red Carpet opportunities to speak for pets, she is starting a second pet column for LAX magazine after receiving a great response to her feature article, and she gives daily pet tips on The Vegas Entertainment Network.
 An award-winning published poet, she donates her poetry and artwork to raise money for animal shelters and is a member of the Humane Society of the United States and the ASPCA Guardians.